wkssm18/project_1/README.md

     - timeframe
 - Collects information about list of stocks and range of period to fetch historical stock price data
 - Alpaca API key and secret key are necessary in order to run this function.
-- Make sure the Alpaca API key and secret key are saved in .env file, and they must be stored as variable named 'ALPACA_API_KEY' and 'ALPACA_SECRET_KEY'
+- Make sure the Alpaca API key and secret key are saved in .env file, and they must be stored as variables named 'ALPACA_API_KEY' and 'ALPACA_SECRET_KEY'

 portfolio_return(df, weight_list)
 - Parameters: